mntns/artus/README.md

 ## Deployment from development machine

 Deployment is straightforward.
-Contact [Eddy Shure](https://github.com/EddyShure) for the SSH key and then simply run:
+Contact [Niklas Kunz](https://github.com/mntns) for the SSH key and then simply run:

 ```sh
 ./rel/deploy.sh